carpentries/lesson-development-training/episodes/18-preparing.md

 ::::::::::::::::::::::::::::::::::::::  challenge

-## Exercise: Create Instructor Notes (10 minutes)
+## Exercise: Add Instructor Notes (5 minutes)

-Create `instructors/instructor-notes.md` file in your lesson project root with a list of delivery instructions for future instructors.
+Add Instructor Notes (in the `instructors/instructor-notes.md` file) with an initial list of points that will help you and other instructors deliver the lesson.

 ::::::::::::::::::::::::::::::::::::::::::::::::::